mmai/funkwhale-nixos/Readme.md

 ```
 ### Hetzner Cloud

+Here is a video of the process https://www.youtube.com/watch?v=YUfv3JFwHe0 , or you can follow the instructions below.

 1. Server creation

   - Go to https://www.hetzner.com/cloud and create an account if you don't have one